Clinic Automation 7 min read

 How do you handle attribution when leads come from multiple channels?

-What do I do with leads that never responded to the first contact?
+What should I do with leads who never replied to first contact?

-Does the 90-day return rate vary significantly by treatment type?
+Does the 90-day return rate vary by treatment type?

 Want to implement this in your clinic?